spacejamapp/spacejam/jade/jadex/README.md

 > ![IMPORTANT]
-> The development of jadex is halt until we have the `ABI` defination of JAM programs.
+> The development of jadex is halt until we have the `ABI` definition of JAM programs.

 TODOs: